sinusen/botgame/README.md

 ## DEPENDENCIES

-`Bolt` library is used in this application to interact with the Slack workspace.
-The library has methods to listen and respond to `events`, `commands`, `actions`, `shortcuts` etc.<br> By default Bolt uses `/slack/events` endpoint to listen to incoming requests.
-This endpoint should be appended to all request urls configured in Slack.
-The Bolt library also automatically responds to the `challenge` request sent by Slack on the request url added to event subscription.
+[Bolt](https://slack.dev/bolt-js/tutorial/getting-started) library is used in this application to interact with the Slack workspace.
+The library is recommended by Slack and has methods to listen and respond to `events`, `commands`, `actions`, `shortcuts` etc. The Bolt library also automatically responds to the `challenge` request sent by Slack on the request url added to event subscription.
+The Bolt library also includes OAuth support which make the application distributable to multiple workspaces.

-`node-postgres (pg)` library is used for interfacing with PostgreSQL databasae.
-The program uses pooling to hold a reusable pool of clients. `db-client.js` in `src\infrastructure` holds the configuration for the pg-pool.
-The single pool object contained in `db-client.js` is distributed across all use files (only `data-store.js` in `src\infrastructure` in this case). `connect()`, `query()` and `release()` methods are used to create a client, run the query and release the client back to the pool.
+[node-postgres (pg)](https://node-postgres.com/) library is used for interacting with PostgreSQL database.
+The program uses pooling to hold a reusable pool of clients. `db-clientpool.js` in `src\infrastructure` holds the configuration for the pg-pool.
+The single pool object contained in `db-clientpool.js` is distributed across all files which need database connection.